Establece la posición actual

 The 27,000 square meter(6.67 acres) Samsung Museum of Art Complex was designed in 1997.
 It provides support to cultural and artistic activities, thus increasing their life span and raising their historical value.
 The Institute is involved in the following: conservation of metal and ceramic works, Korean paintings and contemporary and modern art works.
 Artworks are preserved here through application of the most advanced technology.
 The experts undertake the material study to establish appropriate environmental conditions and develop better conservation and restoration techniques.

-Established in 1994, the War Memorial of Korea is one of the largest of its kind in the world and occupies the former army headquarters.
-It honors those who lost their lives fighting for their country through the course of the Korean War.
-The memorial comprises both indoor and outdoor exhibition halls that display a curated selection of 10,000 military relics, artillery, ammunition, documents, photographs and other artifacts from the museum's 33,000-strong collection pertaining to the nation's long and illustrious war history.
-Although primarily focused on the events of the Korean War, the museum also delves into battles preceding it and the international wars that Korean troops were involved in to provide a wider and more comprehensive understanding of the topic.
+Established in 1994, the War Memorial of Korea is one of the largest of its kind in the world.
+Occupying the former army headquarters, it honors those who lost their lives fighting for their country throughout the course of the Korean War.
+The memorial comprises both indoor and outdoor exhibition halls that display a curated selection of numerous military relics, artillery, ammunition, documents, photographs, and other artifacts from the museum's vast collection pertaining to the nation's war history.
+Although primarily focusing on the Korean War, the museum also delves into battles preceding it to facilitate a more comprehensive understanding of the topic.
 An evocative memorial to the cost of war, as well as a testament to the nation's military prowess, the War Memorial of Korea is a chronicle of the events that shaped the geo-political history of the Korean Peninsula.

 Amidst the city's modern landscape, the signature Korean roof of the Jogyesa is not hard to find.
 This major temple of the Jogye Order is an advocate of Korean Buddhism and attracts a large number of locals and visitors throughout the year.
 The Dancheong or traditional, artistic motifs hand-painted on the exterior facade are exceptional and colorful buntings ooze a festive feel.
 The shrine houses three Seokgamoni statues and overlooks an exquisite Jinsinsari pagoda.
 Across the street, pick up Buddhist prayer beads, scriptures and incense that make for great gifts and souvenirs.